jtzell/mail-addons/mail_private/README.rst

 Note
 ----

-The feature is mostly covered by built-in functionality since Odoo v13: you can make an internal note and tag users you want to notify.
+The feature is mostly covered by built-in functionality since Flectra v13: you can make an internal note and tag users you want to notify.

 Questions?
 ==========